 For now, it’s early days for Paredes’ work, and he’s sussing out how to tackle such a complex issue.
 “Understanding how to best influence mental health through engineering will take serious time; there’s no manual to follow.
 We’re figuring it out as we go,” said Paredes.
 “Eventually, our experimental data will point us to a more narrow path, which we will then investigate more deeply.”

 In 2003, Paredes, originally from Ecuador, went to Georgia Institute of Technology on a Fulbright scholarship.
 After earning a master’s in electrical and computer engineering and an MBA, he spent several years managing product teams at various companies in South America before pursuing a new career in mental health technology.
-In 2010, he went back to being a full-time student at the University of California-Berkeley, joining a lab that used sensors and actuators to identify, measure and mitigate stress.
+In 2010, he went back to being a full-time student at the UC Berkeley, joining a lab that used sensors and actuators to identify, measure and mitigate stress.
 Five years later, he graduated with a PhD, and moved south to Stanford, joining James Landay, PhD, a professor of engineering, as a postdoctoral scholar.

 Now in his own lab at Stanford, Paredes leads the development of more than a dozen digital interventions that could one day provide millions of people the means to champion their own well-being.
 He designs technologies for the places we frequent the most — the office, car and home.